dmccoystephenson/asn1-octetstring-constraint-example/README.md

 This minimal example reproduces the **OCTET STRING constraint breaking change**:

-1. Define two schemas (`message-1400.asn`, `message-7000.asn`).
+1. Compile each schema in its own directory (converter-1, converter-2)
-2. Build two converters (`converter-1400`, `converter-7000`).
+2. Build two converters (converter-1, converter-2)
-3. Encode/decode test messages of lengths 1400 and 7000.
+3. Encode/decode test messages of lengths 1 and 2
-4. Observe compatibility failures when schema constraints differ.
+4. Observe compatibility failures when schema constraints differ